eslamwaled150/Student-Database-Management-System/README.md

 - SDBAPP.c: Contains the main application logic and user interaction.
 - main.c: The entry point for the program.

-### System Requirements
+### Software Tools
-- A C compiler (e.g., GCC, Clang, or MSVC).
+- C Compiler: GCC, Clang, or equivalent.
+- Text Editor or IDE: Code::Blocks, Visual Studio, or any C-compatible IDE.
-- Compatible operating system: Windows, Linux, or macOS.
+- Operating System: Windows, Linux, or macOS.

-- Sufficient memory to manage the student data in runtime.
+### Hardware (Optional for Embedded Systems)
+1. ATmega32 microcontroller.
+2. LCD Display for data visualization.
+3. Keypad for user input.
+4. External memory for persistent storage.

+### Notes
+- Ensure valid input to prevent errors.
+- Database is volatile and will reset upon program termination.
+- Increase the maximum number of students by modifying the MAX_STUDENTS constant in the header file.